 Take a boat trip

-These sightseeing boats travel around Lake Lucerne, between Alpnachstad and Flüelen, stopping at the most charming spots on the lakeshore, including Weggis departures of various lengths, where you can even enjoy a candlelight supper.
+These sightseeing boats travel around the lake, between Alpnachstad and Flüelen, stopping at the most charming spots on the lakeshore, including Weggis departures of various lengths, where you can enjoy a candlelight supper.

 See Related: Best Theme Parks in Europe